 Test two apps for one week each.
 Track completion rate, accuracy gain by day seven, and how eager you feel to train.

-Interface friction drains focus.
-Lichess includes a blindfold mode but buries it among broad features, which we unpack in our Dark Squares vs Lichess comparison.
-That's great for all-in-one use, slower for targeted drills.
+All-in-one platforms include blindfold modes but bury them among broad features.
+That's great for general use, slower for targeted drills.
 Focused apps open straight to training modes, saving precious minutes during short windows.

-AI personalization shines at the intermediate level.
 If you often misread dark squares on the queenside, an AI can detect the pattern and feed you targeted drills.
 That beats random positions when time is limited.
-For a broader view of how AI fits into training, see our AI chess training games guide, and see how Chess.com's approach compares in our Dark Squares vs Chess.com review.

 Integrating a chess training app into your routine